Luigi Pirandello: Family disaster

 In 1909 the first part of I Vecchi e I Giovani was published in episodes.
 This novel retraces the history of the failure and repression of the Fasci Siciliani in the period from 1893 to 1894.
 When the novel came out in 1913 Pirandello sent a copy of it to his parents for their fiftieth wedding anniversary along with a dedication which said that "their names, Stefano and Caterina, live heroically."
-However, while the mother is transfigured in the novel into the otherworldly figure of Caterina Laurentano, the father, represented by the husband of Caterina, Stefano Auriti, appears only in memories and flashbacks, since, as was acutely observed by Leonardo Sciascia, "he died censured in a Freudian sense by his son who, in the bottom of his soul, is his enemy."
+However, while the mother is transfigured in the novel into the otherworldly figure of Caterina Laurentano, the father, represented by the husband of Caterina, Stefano Auriti, appears only in memories and flashbacks, since, as was observed by Leonardo Sciascia, "he died censured in a Freudian sense by his son who, in the bottom of his soul, is his enemy."
 Also in 1909, Pirandello began his collaboration with the prestigious journal Corriere della Sera in which he published the novellas Mondo di Carta (World of Paper), La Giara, and, in 1910, Non è una cosa seria and Pensaci, Giacomino!
-(Think it over, Giacomino!)
+(Think it over, Giacomino!).
 At this point Pirandello's fame as a writer was continually increasing.
 His private life, however, was poisoned by the suspicion and obsessive jealousy of Antonietta who began turning physically violent.

 In 1911, while the publication of novellas and short stories continued, Pirandello finished his fourth novel, Suo Marito, republished posthumously (1941), and completely revised in the first four chapters, with the title Giustino Roncella nato Boggiòlo.
-During his life the author never republished this novel for reasons of discretion; within are implicit references to the writer Grazia Deledda.
-But the work which absorbed most of his energies at this time was the collection of stories La Vendetta del Cane, Quando s'è capito il giuoco, Il treno ha fischiato, Filo d'aria and Berecche e la guerra.
+During his life the author never republished this novel for reasons of discretion (within are implicit references to the writer Grazia Deledda).
+But the work which absorbed most of his energies at this time was the collection of stories La vendetta del cane, Quando s'è capito il giuoco, Il treno ha fischiato, Filo d'aria and Berecche e la guerra.
 They were all published from 1913 to 1914 and are all now considered classics of Italian literature.